Rotron/SublimeText2-laravel5.2-artisan-cli/README.md

 INSTALLATION

 1).
-Copy SublimeArtisan inside the Packages Folder.
+Copy SublimeText2-laravel5.2-artisan-cli-master inside the Packages Folder.

     Follow this for get the Package Folder